Aleyasen/shortest-quines/README.md

 # Shortest Quines
 Quines (self-reproducing code) has a long history.
-According to Wikiepedia, A quine is a non-empty computer program which takes no input and produces a copy of its own source code as its only output.
-Here, we challenge you write a shortest quine  in your prefered language.
+According to Wikiepedia, A quine is a non-empty computer program which takes no input and produces a copy of its own source code as its only output. **Here, we challenge you to write the shortest quine in your prefered language.**

 # Rankings